ojtanner/ELManager/README.md

 ### Recipe

 A recipe should have various meta-information fields.

-TODO.
+Some of those fields are:

+- DietType = Vegan | Vegetarian | Meatarian
+- CookingTime = Hours Int | Minutes Int
+- Difficulty = Easy | Advanced | Difficult
+- Reference = None | Online (some Data Structure) | Print (some Data Structure)
+- Tags = List String

+Maybe add some pictures as well.